FortiManager

 Enable debugging from FortiManager/FortiAnalyzer:

-Once enable debug log is, login with the LDAP user and verify the debug output log.
+Once the above debug starts running, log in with the LDAP user and verify the debug output log.

 Sample output: